Semih-H/Cyclistic-Bike-Share-Analysis/README.md

     COUNT(*) - COUNT(member_casual) AS member_casual_nulls
 FROM bikeshare_all_trips;
 ```
 **Explanation:** This query counts the number of NULL values in each column by subtracting the count of non-null values from the total row count.
+This resulted in the detection of missing data in the following columns: start_station_name, start_station_id, end_station_name, end_station_id, end_lat, and end_lng.

 ## 3. Identifying Rows with Missing Data